mitesht/docker-freeswitch-hairpin-fork/README.md

 * --password the event socket password (default: ClueCon)
 * --rtp-range-start the starting UDP port for RTP traffic
 * --rtp-range-end the ending UDP port for RTP traffic
+* --ext-rtp-ip the external RTP IP
+* --ext-sip-ip the external SIP IP
+* --codecs the list of codecs separated by coma

 Additionally, it exposes the Freeswitch log, sounds, and recordings directory to the host.